Aaron Carter Details Brutal Injuries After Totaling His Car In ‘Severe’ Accident: Broken Nose & More

 — Aaron Carter (@aaroncarter) September 5, 2017

 This summer has been a roller coaster for Aaron.
 In July 2017, he was arrested on DUI refusal, possession of marijuana [less than one ounce] and possession of drug related objects in Georgia.
-He later came out as bisexual on Twitter.
+The next month, Aaron later came out as bisexual on Twitter.

 HollywoodLifers, send your good vibes to Aaron in the comments below.